By Dr. Jesse Riley, MS DC

 The inclination to go straight to imaging is common, but more often than not you don’t need to spend the time and money.
 In fact, getting an image scan first can often INHIBIT your progress as the report offers little explanation to understand what’s important.
 Reports with too much information and too little explanation can lead us down the WebMd rabbit hole and to further confusion.

-Okay So What Can I Do About My Knee Pain?
+Okay So What Can I Do About My Running Pain?

 People commonly want to stop and rest when experiencing pain.
-Although rest is relaxing, new research says rest is less beneficial than if we just kept moving on with life.
+Although rest is relaxing, new research says rest is less beneficial than if we just kept moving on with life, especially with running.
 After all, this is just a speed bump.
-We’re slowed down but it doesn’t mean we won’t get to where we want to be, a pain-free knee area.
+We’re slowed down but it doesn’t mean we won’t get to where we want to be, pain-free running (obviously speaking on consistent and lingering pain).
 Massage therapy, dry needling, soft tissue, and adjustments or mobilizations are a nice addition to the therapeutic experience, but the most reliable therapy is activity and exercise.

-To act in your knee recovery now, start by moving and making a plan.
+To act in your recovery now, start by moving and making a plan.

-How Can I Form A Long-Term Plan For Conquering Chronic Knee Pain?
+How Can I Form A Long-Term Plan For Conquering Running Pain?

 We’re glad you asked!

-Having a long-term plan will be your biggest asset in knee pain recovery.
+Having a long-term plan will be your biggest asset in distance running pain recovery.

 Consider the following questions to make a personalized plan that will work for your lifestyle.